 The Jinns, also known as djinns, are a broad type of supernatural creature that existed in folklore before Islamic times.
 Many cross-culture similarities have also been found in stories.

-With the help of the Quran and Hadith, we finally understand what they exactly are.
-Jinns exist side by side with humans in a separate dimension that is invisible to the human eye, though the jinn can frequent between the two.
+The Quran and Hadith help us finally understand them.
+Jinns exist side by side with humans in a separate dimension that is invisible to the human eye, though the jinn can frequently move between the two.

 They take many different shapes and forms and have other names and types.
 Today, let’s discuss some of the most prominent ones.